-- changes in the economy and the capital markets, including stock price volatility; - risks associated with negotiation and consummation of pending and future transactions; - the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; - changes in our investment objectives and strategy; - · availability, terms (including the possibility of interest rate volatility) and deployment of capital; - changes in our industry, interest rates, exchange rates, regulation or the general economy; - our business prospects and the prospects of our portfolio companies; - the degree and nature of our competition; - the impact of COVID-19 on the economy, our portfolio companies and the capital markets, including the measures taken by governmental authorities to address it; - changes in governmental regulations, tax rates and similar matters; - our ability to exit an investment in a timely manner; - our ability to maintain our qualification as a RIC and as a BDC; and - those factors described in the "Risk Factors" section of this prospectus supplement and under the heading "Risk Factors" in the accompanying prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
+- the recurrence of adverse events in the economy and the capital markets; - risks associated with negotiation and consummation of pending and future transactions; - the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; - changes in our investment objectives and strategy; - availability, terms (including the possibility of interest rate volatility) and deployment of capital; - changes in our industry, interest rates, exchange rates, regulation or the general economy; - our business prospects and the prospects of our portfolio companies; - the degree and nature of our competition; - changes in governmental regulations, tax rates and similar matters; - our ability to exit an investment in a timely manner; - our ability to maintain our qualification as a RIC and as a BDC; and - those factors described in the "Risk Factors" section of this prospectus supplement, the accompanying prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.

 We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
 Actual results could differ materially from those anticipated in our forward-looking statements and future results could differ materially from our historical performance.
 Except as required by law, we undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this prospectus supplement.
-Although we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events, or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports or other documents we have filed, or in the future may file, with the SEC, including subsequent annual reports on Form 10-Q and current reports on Form 8-K. The forward-looking statements contained or incorporated by reference in this prospectus supplement and the accompanying prospectus are excluded from the safe harbor protection provided by the Private Securities Litigation Reform Act of 1995 and Section 27A of the Securities Act.
+Although we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events, or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports we have filed, or in the future may file with the SEC, including subsequent annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. The forward-looking statements contained or incorporated by reference in this prospectus supplement and the accompanying prospectus are excluded from the safe harbor protection provided by the Private Securities Litigation Reform Act of 1995 and Section 27A of the Securities Act of 1933, as amended (the "Securities Act").